paleobiologyGrader/bfgeosci541/lab10_paleo.md

 #Leema
 ###Part one
 1) I feel that it was both sufficiently long and demonstrated a genuine effort on her part for the purposes of the peer review.
+More research could have

 2) Stellar Sea lions...